matloff/worthycsds/README.md

 from these projects as much as you will from any class, probably more.

+## "No pain, no gain"

+What does this old saying mean, in the CS context?
+It does NOT "Work yourself to death."
+It does NOT mean "Take 5 courses per semester/quarter," and so on.

+What it does mean is to give your work long, hard thought.
+Can't see how to even get started on your programming assignment?
+Don't immediately seek your TA!
+Think more and more on it.
+Let it percolate in your mind.
+Go for a long walk to mull it over.  **This is where you become a good programmer.**  If you don't go through this, you likely never do well in a coding interview.

+It also follows that if the problem statement for your assignment gives you an outline of the code structure, the instructor is not doing you a favor.
+Try to take courses from professors who challenge you.

+The same point holds for mathematical courses, whether in a CS, Math or Stat Department.

+## "The Internet is your friend"

+On the other hand, do make use of Google, the Wikipedia and so on.
+Say you get an error message from the compiler or OS, whose phrasing is unclear.
+Don't hesitate to use Web resources.
+Note that in some cases, no one Web site will solve your problem, but you may be able to piece together information from several sites to gain the insight you need to understand and fix the error.

 ## Make real USE of what you learn

 In writing your own code, make sure to use a debugging tool.
 You may